U.S. Sanctions Head of Hezbollah in Joint Action With Qatar

 The U.S. sanctioned the leader of Hezbollah for destabilizing actions with Iran in the Middle East in a joint action with Saudi Arabia, Qatar, Bahrain and three other Gulf partners.

-Hassan Nasrallah was designated for acting on behalf of Hezbollah, which he has led since 1992, the Treasury Department said Wednesday.
-Members of the newly created Terrorist Financing and Targeting Center, which includes Oman and Kuwait and the United Arab Emirates, joined in the sanctions.
-Treasury previously designated Nasrallah for disrupting the Middle East peace process in 1995 and for actions in Syria in 2012.
+Hassan Nasrallah was sanctioned for acting on behalf of Hezbollah, which he has led since 1992, the Treasury Department said Wednesday.
+Members of the newly created Terrorist Financing and Targeting Center, which includes Oman, Kuwait and the United Arab Emirates, joined in the sanctions.
+Treasury previously sanctioned Nasrallah for disrupting the Middle East peace process in 1995 and for actions in Syria in 2012.

 The joint action also targeted four other individuals and entities that the U.S. had previously sanctioned.